azoth-lang/azoth.language.reference/src/ideas.md

 Alternatively, type aliases could be declared without the `alias` keyword.
 Then within type declarations a pure alias could be declared using something like `const type` or `sealed type`.

+**TODO:** record classes and structs serve this purpose.
+Document in lang design and remove from here.

 ## Expressions

 ### `else match` Expression